Fijula/Design_Patterns/README.md

     Pros- Decoupling: Sender and receiver are decoupled, as the sender doesn't know which handler ultimately handles the request.Flexibility,Extensiblity
     Cons-Potential Performance Overhead: Chaining can introduce some overhead due to the additional handler checks.Debugging Complexity: Can be challenging to debug chains with many handlers.Order Dependence: The order of handlers in the chain matters.

+g)Observer -establishes a one-to-many dependency between objects.
+When one object (the subject) changes state, all its dependent objects (observers) are notified and updated automatically.
+This pattern promotes loose coupling between objects and enables flexible communication structures.
+      Use Case- Event Monitoring: In GUI applications, buttons, text boxes, and other UI elements can act as subjects, notifying observers (event listeners) when clicked, typed into, etc.Stock Price Updates: A stock exchange service might act as a subject, notifying observers (brokerage applications, trading platforms) about stock price changes.
+News and Weather Updates: Weather or news services can work as subjects, notifying subscribed users (mobile apps, websites) about new information.

+    Pros- Loose Coupling: The subject and observers know each other only through interfaces, promoting flexibility and maintainability.Decoupling: Changes to the subject don't directly impact observers, as they only interact through the interface.Dynamic Updates: New observers can be added or removed without modifying existing code.
+    Cons -    Complexity: Can introduce additional classes (interfaces, subject, observers) compared to a simpler approach.Performance Overhead: Notifying a large number of observers can impact performance in some cases.Overuse Potential